REPORT: Experts warn Canada’s bouncy housing market dangerously overinflated - The Beaverton

 Meanwhile measures enacted by the B.C. government including rezoning of land for several new bouncy condominium towers and a 1% double-bouncing tax have done little to slow the ballooning demand for the popular children’s birthday feature.

 Hurly Roberts, part-time carnie and Director of UBC’s of Community and Regional Planning, had a dire warning if the scarcity crisis continues. ”If people cannot build a life here, they will simply go elsewhere.
-No bouncy means no face painters, no caricaturists, no puke cleaner-uppers.
+No bouncy housing means no face painters, no caricaturists, no puke cleaner-uppers.
 We’re looking at a level of bouncy community collapse not seen since the .”

 When asked about potential future plans, Victor and Sukhmani responded, “We’re going to keep looking.
 We’ve lived in the Lower Mainland our entire lives and we love it here but sadly if the market doesn’t deflate we may have to bounce.”